chas-academy/u10-business-idea/README.md

 ## Planing

-- We used Kanban as our agile method with daily scrums and weekly sprint for the project.
+- We used Scrum as our agile method with daily scrums, weekly sprints for the project and kanban boards as a method for planing.

 ## Budget